Nurturing leads in HubSpot (in 2020): The ultimate guide

 You’re giving them a chance to answer other questions they may have had about the usability of your product, and if it works better for them compared to your competition in the marketplace.

-For example, getting marketing software added to help promote and manage the blog, along with monitor analytics and traffic from one spot.
+For example, getting marketing software added to help promote and manage the blog, along with monitoring analytics and traffic from one spot.
 Posting to social media and monitoring traffic all from one location.

 It all starts with getting the first several hundred contacts for free in the CRM.